AmayaKuro/MyAnamel/README.md

 ![Project Preview](./.github/asset/preview.png)
 ![Project Preview1](./.github/asset/preview1.png)

-Anime Distributor is a web application built with a Next.js frontend and Express.js/MongoDB backend.
+Anime distributor built with a Next.js frontend and Express.js + MongoDB backend.
 It allows users to watch anime,follow, track view counts, receive basic film recommendations.
 This project use crawler to an API to obtain its content.
-Users can enjoy seamless interaction with the platform by creating an account and exploring anime content in one place.
+Offers personalized anime content to its users.

 ## GETTING STARTED
 ### Prerequisites
-You need to have Node.js and MongoDB installed on your machine.
+You need to have Node.js and MongoDB installed on your machine, as well as Next.js

 ### Installation
 1. Clone the repository: